C2DH/ranketwo/_assignments/social-media-historians/05-preservation.md

 Have a closer look at this Twitter account: https://twitter.com/POTUS45
 ![trump](../../assets/images/social-media/trump.png)

+[make image smaller]

 Image credit: Screenshot of "President Trump 45 Archived (@POTUS45)" Twitter page taken on a desktop computer on 14 April 2021 - https://twitter.com/POTUS45

 - Has the Library of Congress indeed applied the criteria that they describe in their change of policy in December 2017?
 - Does this mean that these archived Tweets are accessible for research?
 Elaborate your answer with arguments.

+[instead of a table, create an empty rectangular box, as a symbol for the answer for]

 |  your arguments  |   |
 |   |   |